Direct images, fields of Hilbert spaces, and geometric quantization

 Now fix $s_0\in S$ and define a unitary map $\tau=T' (T|H_{s_0})^{-1}\colon V\to V$.
 If $\varphi\in A$ and $\xi_1,\ldots,\xi_n\in\Vect\,S$, then at $s_0$

 Since the derivatives of $\tau T\varphi$ and $T'\varphi$ agree at $s_0$, $\tau T\varphi=T'\varphi$ everywhere.
 By density $\tau T=T'$ then follows. \enddemo

-The proof of the existence part is harder.
-The main idea is easiest to explain when $S=\bR^d$.
-Then the group $G=\bR^d$ acts on $S$ by translations, and for any Hilbert space $V$ also on the space $L^2(S;V)$ of $V$--valued $L^2$--functions, by pullbacks.
-Identifying the Lie algebra $\frak g$ of $G$ with $G$--invariant vector fields on $S$, the differential of the latter Hilbert space representation is the densely defined Lie algebra representation $\frak g\times L^2(S;V)\ni (\xi,f)\mapsto\xi f$.
-Under a trivialization $H\to V$ of a Hilbert field the $G$--action on $L^2(S;V)$ corresponds to a unitary representation on a Hilbert space $\frak H$ of sections of $H$, whose differential is the algebra representation $\frak g\times\frak H\ni (\xi,\varphi)\mapsto\nabla_\xi\varphi$.
-The proof of Theorem 2.3.2(ii) will proceed in the reverse direction:\ the Lie algebra representation $\frak g\times\Gamma^\infty\ni (\xi,\varphi)\mapsto\nabla_\xi\varphi$ will be integrated to a unitary representation of $G$, from which the trivialization of $H$ will then be constructed.
-The details will take up sections 3, 4, and 5.
+The proof of the existence part is harder, and the details will take up sections 3, 4, and 5.
 For the time being we note that in Theorem 2.3.2 the analyticity assumption cannot be relaxed to mere smoothness.
 The following example emerged in a conversation with Larry Brown.

 \example{Example 2.3.4}There is a flat smooth Hilbert field $H\to \bR^d$ that cannot be trivialized. \endexample

 Indeed, let $U\subset\bR^d$ be open, $X$ a positive dimensional Hilbert space, and $H_s=X$ if $s\in U$, $H_s=\{0\}$ if $s\in\bR^d\setminus U$.
 Then $H=\coprod_{s\in\bR^d} H_s\to\bR^d$ is a Hilbert field, whose sections can be identified with functions $\varphi\colon\bR^d\to X$, vanishing outside $U$.
 Let